 Ever wondered what it’s like to start a wine importing business?
-Athena Bochanis started her wine import business in one of the most challenging markets in the US (New York City!).
-Her story will motivate you.
+Athena Bochanis started her wine Hungarian wine import business in the most challenging market in the US: New York City!
+Her story motivates.

 This interview with Athena Bochanis is part of a collection of interviews with people who’ve dedicated their lives to working in wine: